JayanthEM/Contiki/mobility/README.txt

 (Clarification: Fredrik Osterlind is the author of the mobility-plugin and I have his permission to attach it and distribute it in this Contiki project.)
-When I (Marcus Lunden) wanted to evaluate a communication primitive that I hypo- thesized being particularly well suited for low latency neighbor discovery, I needed a way to make the nodes in the simulation move.
+When I wanted to evaluate a communication primitive that I hypo- thesized being particularly well suited for low latency neighbor discovery, I needed a way to make the nodes in the simulation move.
 Unfortunately, there is no built in function for this in the version of COOJA that can be obtained from the